Tom-on64/kern/README.md

 ## Known issues
 - If you run kernel.bin from shell, it will clear the memory map so when you load anything it will override the kernel code
+- fillCircle() in graphics.h is broken.
+No idea why, so no filled circles for you (i commented out the boundaryFill call in the function)

 ## [Old Version](https://github.com/Tom-on64/old-kern)